-Processing and approval of a permit application to the Corps typically takes about 60 days.
+Processing and approval of a permit application to the Corps typically takes about 60 days for a complete application.
 If you fail to include any of the necessary information, a Corps officer will contact you with a request to provide the information or elaborate on certain aspects of the project.
-Failure to provide all of the necessary information may result in delays to your project approval.
+Failure to provide all of the necessary information will result in delays to your project approval.

-The permit application form (ENG FORM 4345) can be downloaded by right clicking the "Individual Permit Application Form" link found on the Corps’ Obtain a Permit webpage and then clicking “Save link as…” to download a copy to your computer.
+The permit application form (ENG FORM 6082) can be downloaded by right clicking the “Nationwide Permit Pre-Construction Notification” link found on the Corps’ Obtain a Permit webpage and then clicking “Save link as…” to download a copy to your computer.
 You may fill out this form electronically, or you may print it and complete it by hand.
 The steps below will guide you through each page of the form.
+There are also additional instructions on the last three pages of the form itself.
 The final section shows examples of the vicinity map and drawings you are required to submit.

-Some specific tips and points to consider for Page 1:
+- Some specific tips and guidance for Page 2:

 - The name of the waterbody should be name of the estuary, bay, river, stream, marsh, or creek where you will build your living shoreline project.

 - You can locate the coordinates for your property using free tools such as Google Earth® or https://www.latlong.net/.
 Important: When entering coordinates for your project, make sure you provide them in the requested format (DD = decimal degrees).
 If the tool you use to locate the coordinates does not provide them in DD format, then you can use a free online coordinate converter such as http://www.earthpoint.us/Convert.aspx.

 - Find your tax parcel ID number in any of several ways: Check your most recent property tax bill.
 Visit the website of your local tax assessor.
 Call your local tax assessor’s office and request the information.